matthamil/state-helpers/README.md

 ## [toggle](src/toggle.ts)

-Toggle a boolean value at a given key in state.
+Toggle a boolean value at a given key in an object.

 ```js
 const state = { isActive: false };